anhnlh/WeebCheckers/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

 As a web application, the user interacts with the system using a browser.
-The client-side of the UI is composed of HTML pages with some minimal CSS for styling the page.
+The client-side of the UI is composed of HTML pages witharchi some minimal CSS for styling the page.
 There is also some JavaScript that has been provided to the team by the architect.